Documentation of the Kelabit language, Sarawak, Malaysia

-The materials in the deposit were collected by Charlotte Hemmings together with various members of the Kelabit community over four field trips.
-The PhD project included six and a half months of fieldwork from October-December 2013 and June-September 2014.
+The materials in the collection were collected by Charlotte Hemmings together with various members of the Kelabit community over four field trips.
+The Ph.D. project included six and a half months of fieldwork from October-December 2013 and June-September 2014.
 The postdoctoral project included two shorter field trips between October‑December 2017 and January-March 2019.
-Most of the materials from the PhD project are already accessible.
-Materials from the post-doctoral research project are in the process of being uploaded and more materials may be added to the deposit in future.
+Most of the materials from the Ph.D. project are already accessible.
+Materials from the post-doctoral research project are in the process of being uploaded and more materials may be added to the collection in the future.

 I would like to thank the Kelabit community for allowing me to work on their language and sharing their extensive knowledge, culture and traditions.
 There are so many people who assisted in countless ways and without whom the research would not have been possible.
 I would like to extend particular thanks to Florance Lapu Apu for the many hours spent translating and transcribing recordings in Bario, as well as Lucy Bulan and Jeffrey Malang for assisting in Pa’ Umor and Pa’ Dalih.
 I also gratefully acknowledge the support of Rurum Kelabit Sarawak, the Sarawak Museum and the Wolfson Foundation and Leverhulme Trust, as research sponsors.